jon24342/Sdotpy/README.md

    * !stop = turns of script/bot

-   * !test = test if online and the receive type
+   * !test = test if online, the receive type and version

    * !screen = screenshot